Is Insulin Sensitivity Preventing You From Losing Weight?

 Ever felt like you were working your butt off 24/7 and with little to no breaks?
-Exhausting right?!
+Exhausting right?
 Why?
 Because you need to rest and recover.
-That’s how your friend the Pancreas feels when you have insulin resistance.
+That’s how your friend the pancreas feels when you have insulin resistance.
 The Pancreas has to keep working hard around the clock to produce more and more insulin so that your cells can take in the sugar they need.
-So kind and selfless of him.
 But we all know what happens when we work too hard for too long—we BURN OUT.
 So does your pancreas.
 When our body becomes too resistant to insulin and your pancreas just can’t keep up, this is when we begin to deal with diseases like Type II Diabetes.
 Having insulin sensitivity is therefore crucial to keeping your cells fueled and your pancreas happy.
 Insulin sensitivity is kind of a big deal…

 How Do I Get Insulin Sensitivity?